 Workforce dynamics and business operations risk swift disruption through an economic upheaval brought by fiscal policies, inflation, or changes in international trade.
 Such interruptions have long-term effects on India’s intricately linked economy, particularly for sectors with high labor dependency or thin profit margins.

-Understanding the Indian Landscape
+Understanding the Landscape in India

 1. Develop a Resilient Workforce Strategy

-Key actions to be taken consist of:
+Key actions to be taken consist of

 Workforce Planning According to Scenarios: Prepare various workforce plans based on the most optimistic, cautious, and unfavorable economic scenarios.
 Each scenario must cover the hiring requisites, learning objectives, redeployment options, and financial consequences.

 Identify Critical Functions & Skills: To meet resource constraints, organizations must identify critical roles and consider the retention and cross-skilling of persons in those roles at all times.
-These acts are facets of workforce readiness principles set up by SHRM India.

 2. Invest in Skill Development, Not Just Cost Cuts